Disability Benefits for Reduced Capacity Caused by Back Problems

 Can You Get Disability for Reduced Capacity Caused by Back Problems?

-If your back condition prevents you from working full-time for at least twelve months, the Social Security Administration (SSA) can award you disability benefits.
-The agency will look at your medical records, doctors' opinions, and functional limitations in order to determine whether you can still do any jobs despite your reduced capacity for physical activities such as lifting or bending over.
-If you can't do any of the jobs you've done in the past, or any other, less demanding work, the SSA will find you disabled.
+If your back condition prevents you from working full-time for at least 12 months, the Social Security Administration (SSA) can award you disability benefits.
+Social Security will determine whether you can still do any jobs despite your reduced capacity for physical activities, such as lifting or bending over, by examining your:

 A Social Security disability claims examiner—with the help of a medical consultant—will review your medical records for evidence that illustrates how severe your back problems are.
 The SSA will be on the lookout for the following documentation: